f3xlqz/f3xlqz/README.md

 <h1>Introduction</h1>
 Welcome to my GitHub repository!
-I'm thrilled to share my projects and contributions with you.
-Here's a bit about myself
+I want to be a software developer.

 <h1>Languages</h1>
 <div>